virtual-labs/exp-packet-switching-setup-iitr/experiment/experiment-name.md

-## Implementation of Circuit Switching: Setup, Transmission, and Teardown.
+## Implementation of Packet Switching: Setup, Transmission, and Teardown.